Bharath-Nalluri-013/OpenSource/A2_GitHub.md

 10. Write a set of commands to abort the merge.
 ```
 To abort a merge: git merge --abort
-Aborts latest merge.
+#Aborts latest merge.

-Incase if you have remote repositories, there is an another way to abort the merge.

 ```

 11. Now repeat item 9, but proceed with the manual merge (editing B.py).
 All implemented methods are needed.
 Explain your procedure.
 ```
 Commands:
-git checkout main
+git checkout master
-git merge math
+git merge math         #here you get conflicts
+cat B.java             #shows you conflicts, clear the conflicts
-git add B.py
+git add B.java
-git commit -m "Manual merging is done."
+git commit -m "conflicts cleared!"

 Explanation:
-Unlike previous step, we have done manual merge here.
-Navigate to master branch.
+--> First command is to checkout on master branch.
-merge math branch to master using git merge.
-now add file B.py using git add B.py this is what manual addition is.
-next commit your changes and add a message using git commit "message".
+--> Next step, we will try to merge math branch to main branch.
+When we run this, it throws conflicts, you can either see conflicts by opening the B.java file in an editor or type "cat B.java" to show contents in B.java file.
+--> Now that you opened B.java file in an editor, clear all the conflicts and save the file.
+--> Come back to git cmd, add B.java file by running command "git add B.java"
+--> Commit these changes in the next command.

+(Please find command screenshots on https://github.com/Bharath-Nalluri-013/OpenSource/tree/A2_Github-Practice A2Q11.png)
 ```

 12. Write a command (or set of commands) to proceed with the merge and make `master` branch up-to-date.
 ```
 git checkout master
-git merge branch_name
+git merge math
+#This shows the output "Already upto date"

+OR

 git rebase master #used to keep master branch up to date

-(or) git commit -m "merge branch_name into master"  is used to leep master branch up to date after merging branches.
+(Please find command screenshots on https://github.com/Bharath-Nalluri-013/OpenSource/tree/A2_Github-Practice A2Q11.png)
 ```

 13. Complete Part 2.
 Then, come back here and answer the following: